 A 10-cent per gallon gasoline tax is a proportional tax.
-Proportional taxes do not consider ability to pay because all taxpayers pay the same tax rate.
-Giving low income taxpayers a tax credit for the taxes they pay provides a rate differential between high and low income taxpayers and makes the tax at least partially based on ability to pay.
+Proportional taxes do not consider the ability-to-pay concept because all taxpayers pay the same tax rate.
+Giving low-income taxpayers a tax credit lowers their rate making the tax partially based on the ability to pay.
 However, for the range of taxpayers who do not get credit for the gasoline tax they pay, the tax is not based on ability to pay.
-Very high income taxpayers will pay the same tax rate as high income taxpayers.
+Within this range, high-income taxpayers may pay the same tax rate as taxpayers who have incomes that are relatively lower.